 Existing law excludes certain local government employees from membership in a bargaining unit and requires employees in certain supervisory and administrative positions to be members of a different bargaining unit from the employees they supervise.
-(NRS 288.140, 288.170) Sections 2, 3 and 7 of this bill consolidate those provisions and exclude school administrators and other employees in supervisory and administrative positions from membership in any bargaining unit.
+(NRS 288.140, 288.170) Sections 2, 3 and 7 of this bill consolidate those provisions and exclude certain school administrators, firefighters and police officers, and other employees in supervisory and administrative positions from membership in any bargaining unit.
 Existing law also excludes confidential employees from membership in a bargaining unit.
 (NRS 288.170) Section 7 also expands the definition of "confidential employee" to include any employee whose duties entail access to proprietary or confidential information.

 Under existing law, a local government employer is entitled, without bargaining, to effectuate a reduction in force or layoff because of a lack of work or lack of money.
-(NRS 288.150) Section 4 of this bill revises those provisions to authorize a reduction in force or layoff because of a reduction or elimination of services, budgetary reallocation of expenditures or loss of revenues.
-If a local government employer eliminates or reduces any service provided by its employees, section 5 of this bill authorizes the employer to effectuate a layoff or reduction in force directed to those employees on the basis of any factors it deems appropriate, without regard to the seniority of those employees.
+(NRS 288.150) Section 4 of this bill revises those provisions to authorize a reduction in force or layoff because of a reduction or elimination of services, budgetary reallocation of expenditures or loss of revenues, or whenever the local government employer determines that such action is in the best interest of the local government employer.
+If a local government employer determines that a reduction in force or layoff is appropriate, section 5 of this bill sets forth various factors that the local government employer may consider in determining whether to lay off a given employee.